vim-voom/kintterToys/README.md

 `Ctrl-l` puts the focus into combobox Directories.

+`Down Arrow` in a combobox pops up its dropdown list.

-Standard Tkinter behavior: `Tab` and `Shift-Tab` traverse visible widgets, `Space` toggles check marks and presses buttons.
+`Space` toggles check marks and presses buttons.

+`Tab` and `Shift-Tab` traverse visible widgets.

-Menus "Columns", "Ttk Theme" are detachable for enhanced clicking experience.
+Menus "Columns", "Ttk Theme", "Results Theme" are detachable for enhanced clicking experience.

 ***Filters***